BackColin Hume's Downloads

 Scroll up a page to see the comments about warning messages on downloading the Dance Organiser.

-WebEdit is a freeware editor and validator for web pages, complete with FTP mode which allows you to compare files on your local drive with those on the server and upload the newer ones.
+WebEdit is a freeware editor and validator for web pages, complete with FTP mode (though it doesn't do SFTP) which allows you to compare files on your local drive with those on the server and upload the newer ones.
 It also reformats HTML, CSS, JavaScript and ABC files with various kinds of validation, and edits RTF and plain text files.
 There are a lot of options, so I'll try and explain what it does.

 The main menu has the following items: